mataprasad/Cross-platform-AES-encryption-128bit/README.md

 Cross platform 128bit AES encryption / decryption.
 ========
-This project contains the implementation of 128 bit AES encryption which works on all the platforms (C#, iOS(Swift),Java Android,PHP and Java backend).
+This project contains the implementation of 128 bit AES encryption which works on all the platforms (C#, iOS(Swift), Java Android, PHP and Java backend).

 <b>Platforms Supported:</b>